leeonora/SocialDataVis_FinalProject/index.md

   </figcaption>
 </figure>

 The yearly release pattern reveals a pronounced peak in film releases during the fall months.
 As summer fades, audiences are more likely to return to the cinemas, no longer distracted by outdoor activities.
-October stands out as a particularly busy month for horror, crime and thiller releases, while romance films hit their peak in September -- surprisingly not around Valentine's Day, but rather at the start of "cuffing season", during which the general population tends to look for a partner to spend the colder months with [12].
+October stands out as a particularly busy month for horror, crime and thiller releases, while romance films hit their peak in September.
+Surprisingly not around Valentine's Day, but rather at the start of "cuffing season", during which the general population tends to look for a partner to spend the colder months watching movies with [12].

 In contrast, the winter months January and February see the lowest release numbers, reinforcing their reputation as "Dump Months", a term referring to a time when studios traditionally avoid releasing their major blockbusters.
 Several factors contribute to this pattern, including competition from other forms of entertainment (e.g., the Super Bowl), eligibility rules for the Academy Awards, and the economic strain on households after the holiday spending spree [10].